 Monza is a true cathedral to speed, unmatched around the world for its sense of history and passion, fuelled in part by its long history and also the fanaticism of the Italian fans, the tifosi.
 With the steadily decaying remnants of the high speed banked circuit providing a backdrop through the parkland trees, the atmosphere here is like no other; a mix of speed, melodrama and more than a hint of melancholy.

-Its history began shortly after the First World War, when the Italian motor industry was undergoing its first great ascendancy.
+Monza's history began shortly after the First World War, when the Italian motor industry was undergoing its first great ascendancy.
 Authorities began looking for land to create a circuit to test their cars and demonstrate to the rest of the world their superiority through sporting success.
 Gallarte and La Cagnola near Milan were initially suggestions and rejected before some far-sighted visionary proposed the royal park at Monza to the Automobile Club of Milan.
 This was deemed suitable and preparations were began in earnest soon after.

 A company was formed to develop the project, the SIAS (Società Incremento Autodromo e Sport), under the presidency of Silvio Crespi.
 Agreements were made with the administrators of the park and plans drawn up for a high speed track and road circuit.
 Engineer Piero Puricelli, who would go on to develop many of the pioneering autostrada routes across Lombardy, was entrusted with heading up the design and construction phases.
 Total costs were expected to be in the region of $16 million lire.